Current filter:

 Where does my business fit in the food regime?

-To help you find out what food safety measure your business needs to operate under, the Ministry of Primary Industries (MPI) has developed a 'where do I fit' tool?.
+To help you find out what food safety measure your business needs to operate under, the Ministry of Primary Industries (MPI) has developed a 'My food rules' tool?.

 Opening a new food business in Hastings

-A pamphlet on opening a new food business in Hastings can be downloaded from the 'related documents' section at the bottom of this page.
+A pamphlet on opening a new food business in Hastings can be downloaded from the 'related documents' section at the top of this page.

 How do I register with the Hastings District Council?

-An application form for a Food Control Plan or National Programme is available from the 'related documents' section at the bottom of this page, or from Council's Customer Service Centre, in Lyndon Road, Hastings.
+An application form for a Food Control Plan or National Programme is available from the 'related documents' section at the top of this page, or from Council's Customer Service Centre, 207 Lyndon Road East, Hastings.
 The form should be completed, signed and returned to Council with the registration fee, and an appointment with a Council environmental health officer made.

 Amendments or changes to a food control plan